jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 python -c 'import pandas; print(pandas.__version__)'
 ```

-Conda allows to install the Pythom modules you need for your code/project in your Home directory in `/lustrehome`, enabling multiple advantages:
+Conda will install the Python modules you need for your code/project in your Home directory in `/lustrehome`, enabling multiple advantages:

 - your conda environment is always available even if your JupyterLab instanza (aka container) is restarted

 - You can create a new Jupyter kernel, so that a notebook could be executed inside a given conda environment

 - It is the first step to submit a notebook to the GPU-cluster in order to execute it in batch

 !!! note
     Consider `conda` as first option.